Honouring IWA’s Distinguished Departed Pioneers and

 The bottom-up approach having been established in the 1970s was a truly ingenious idea.
 Later it became a role model of other associations.
 Visionary professionals had already created specialised meetings, and this was now manifested as formal Speciality groups during Dick Engelbrecht’s presidency.
 Poul Harremoes had presented a scientific development plan in 1980, recognising the IAWPR members’ need for more specialisation.
 The idea of specialised interest groups was discussed at an informal lunchbreak meeting between Dick Engelbrecht, Sam Jenkins (retired Executive Director), Tony Milburn, and Willie Grabow at the Toronto Biennial in 1980.
 Grabow had established the Water Virology Specialist Group three years earlier.
 The experiences from the successful Large Wastewater Treatment Process (LWWTP) workshops in 1971, 1976 and 1980, organized by Willi von der Emde, were also decisive.
 Von der Emde had not been present at the Toronto meeting, but as a treasurer he had close contact with Engelbrecht.
 The leaders agreed to try out the idea of speciality groups, however not without trepidation.
 They were not sure what they might be letting loose.
 It turned out to be one of the best decisions they ever made.
 This showed the key factor of a successful Association: confidence on the part of the leadership in the skills and good intentions of the grassroot initiators to provide opportunity.
 In the early 1980s there were already more than a dozen specialist meetings per year.

-The link between drinking water and wastewater research, technology and management was recognized by Poul Harremoes.
+The links between drinking water and wastewater research, technology and management were recognized by Poul Harremoes.
 Attention to water protection, supply, and distribution strongly supported the link which was one of the driving forces for the future merger of IAWQ and IWSA.

 In the mid-1980s the number of specialist groups had grown to 21.
 Details of activities were refined in due consultation with IAWPRC head office in London.
 Communication and collaboration with the head office took place in a pleasant and constructive spirit serving the best interests of all concerned.